-- Attracting and retaining existing members. - Promoting materials science and engineering programs and opportunities through membership. - Supporting Department/University, or affiliate ACerS, AIST, ASM, or TMS professional chapters/sections outreach efforts to younger students. - Plans and conducts at least one membership drive each year. - Actively solicit new student members. - Invite, greet, and welcome new and potential members to meetings. - Maintenance of a supply of membership literature and current application blanks. - Conducts membership displays at special events. - Promotion of society-wide membership activities. - Developing outreach activities to support departmental recruitment into the field.
+- Attracting and retaining existing members. - Promoting materials science and engineering programs and opportunities through membership. - Supporting Department/University, or ACerS, AIST, or ASM professional chapters/sections, outreach efforts to younger students. - Plans and conducts at least one membership drive each year. - Actively solicit new student members. - Invite, greet, and welcome new and potential members to meetings. - Maintenance of a supply of membership literature and current application blanks. - Conducts membership displays at special events. - Promotion of society-wide membership activities. - Developing outreach activities to support departmental recruitment into the field.